TacBuild/tac-sdk/docs/sdks/tac_sdk.md

 **Note:** For native TON coin (empty string or nativeTONAddress), this method returns the computed EVM address for the native TON token.

+**Note:** The input TVM token address is automatically normalized to the standard EQ form before computing the EVM address.

 #### **Returns**

 Returns the EVM paired address for a given TVM token address.